zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-17-questions.md

-# Activity 2.17: Using the prepared data
+# 17. Using the prepared data

 The purpose of this activity to see whether it looks like the prepared data would suit the purposes.